 “Jack [Jack Lucas] … used his body to shield three members of his squad from two grenades and was nearly killed when one exploded.”
 (Source).

 You can spot us a mile away by our bearing and discipline.
 One thing I will say and agree upon is that all non-combat Marines are ambivalent about never seeing combat.
-We join because we want to test our mettle.
+We joined because we wanted to test our mettle.
 We don’t care about money for college or some civilian job training program.
 We are warriors.
 As a matter of fact, I will step over 50 college snowflakes with entitlement mentalities to hire one combat Marine.
 I got my law degree after I became a sworn practicing lawyer.
-Tell me it can’t be done; to me, that is simply a challenge.
+Tell me it can’t be done; that is simply a challenge.
 Marines are different.

 Here is what one famous Marine said that sums it up very well:

 “A Marine is a Marine.
 I set that policy two weeks ago – there’s no such thing as a former Marine.
 You’re a Marine, just in a different uniform and you’re in a different phase of your life.
 But you’ll always be a Marine because you went to Parris Island, San Diego, or the hills of Quantico.
 There’s no such thing as a former Marine.”
 (General James F. Amos, 35th Commandant of the Marine Corps).
 Besides dad, what attracted me most about the Corps is this one quote: “The Marine Corps makes no promises.
-It simply offers recruits and officer candidates the challenge to ‘be one of us.’”
+It simply offers recruits and officer candidates the challenge to ‘be one of us.”‘

 Despite being a brawler, surfer, and all-around badass, Paul wanted to be a Christian missionary.
 Following graduation from high school, Paul enrolled in a local junior college.
 However, before he had completed the first semester, he was drafted into the military.
 In his own words, after reporting to the Army,

 “I specifically asked to be sent to the Marine Corps because I wanted to be the best.”